arramac/ArramacScratch/query.md

 </table>

 #SELECT Clause
 The SELECT clause (**`SELECT <select_list>`**) is mandatory and specifies what values will be retrieved from the query, just like in ANSI-SQL.
-The subset that’s been filtered on top of the source documents are passed onto the projection phase, where the specified JSON values are retrieved and a new JSON object is constructed, for each input passed onto it.
+The subset that's been filtered on top of the source documents are passed onto the projection phase, where the specified JSON values are retrieved and a new JSON object is constructed, for each input passed onto it.

 The example below shows a typical SELECT query: